 You could also try doing it vegan style and possibly throw in some hemp seeds if you want some added protein.
-If you are on our plant-based, low-protein ketogenic diet that I teach in the Cancer Cleanse program, than do this recipe and take out the carrots and chicken!
+If you are on our plant-based, low-protein ketogenic diet, then do this recipe and take out the carrots and chicken!
 You can double up on broccoli to take the extra space without the carrots and chicken!

 Dr Jockers Comments

 My favorite cuisine is Thai food as I LOVE the taste of ginger, lemongrass, coconut milk, bamboo shoots, watercress, etc.!!
 This is a lower carb, fat burning recipe that is full of micronutrient dense foods that reduce inflammation and support the health of your microbiome.